doerthe/eye/see/README.md

 # SEE

-One way to make "Specialized Euler Engines" (SEE) is to use the eye --image
+One way to make "Specialized Evolvable Engines" (SEE) is to use the eye --image
 command line option.
 There is a concrete example at [Easter Image](https://github.com/josd/fluid/tree/master/image).

 Another way is to train a "transduction from observation to prediction" model